-Androgen deficiency in men means the body has lower than average levels of male hormones – most importantly, testosterone.
+Androgen deficiency in men occurs when the body has lower levels of male hormones – most importantly, testosterone – than is needed for health.
 This deficiency may be caused by problems in the testes, the pituitary gland or the hypothalamus.
 Treatment involves testosterone replacement therapy.

-Androgen deficiency in older men is sometimes called ‘male menopause’, but this is misleading, as it is not caused by a sudden drop in sex hormone production, as experienced by women.
+Androgen deficiency in older men should never be called ‘male menopause’ because it is not caused by a sudden drop in sex hormone production, as experienced by women.
 Men experience a gradual drop in sex hormone levels over a longer period of time, from the age of about 30.

 Androgens are sex hormones